 In 2018, I increased awareness of the OC homelessness crisis by founding Irvine for Everyone, a grassroots advocacy initiative and community education campaign.
 To demystify homelessness, I created the I4E /Housing for Everyone digital library and housing hub.
 I am grateful to the PC(USA), Presbyterian Women, Inc., friends from interfaith groups, clubs, and non-profits for coming alongside as partners.

-Besides research, writing and speaking, gardening, fusion cuisine, fitness, and spending time with family and friends are some my favorite activities.
+Reading, gardening, yoga, dance, volunteering, digital photography and droning, while also spending time with family and friends are some of my favorite activities.